 2) The whole point of Christianity is that people have eternal life, which means those disciples of Christ who are already dead will be resurrected.
 However, it was always intended that He be the first one permanently raised.

 In the Old Testament God introduced the Seven Feasts of Israel which not only celebrated a historical event in Israel's past but were, at the same time, a prophecy of future events.
 The first four feasts have already been fulfilled, the first two by Jesus Christ on the actual feast days according to the Hebrew calendar.
-Jesus was sacrificed on Passover, and resurrected on the Feast of First Fruits when a sheaf representing the very first of the harvest was waved before the Lord.
+Jesus was sacrificed on the day of preparation for the Passover (which was when the lambs were actually slaughtered.
+See John 19:14) and resurrected on the Feast of First Fruits when a sheaf representing the very first of the harvest was waved before the Lord.
 This was a symbolic gesture that dedicated the coming harvest to Him.
 Jesus' resurrection was like a wave offering presented to the Father as the first-fruits of the harvest to come at the end of the age.
 [For details see The Seven Feasts of Israel]

 The Apostle Paul said...